ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/logging/logging-using-fluent-bit-and-cloudwatch.md

     { $.kubernetes.namespace_name = "backend" }
     ```

+!!! tip
+    Make sure the [microservices]{:target="_blank"} from the previous section are up and running in your cluster.
+These microservices will generate logs that you can subsequently access and view in CloudWatch.

 ## Filter Log Events From a Multiple Namespaces

 1. Navigate to the log group named `/aws/containerinsights/Cluster_Name/application` in CloudWatch console.